Please ensure Javascript is enabled for purposes of website accessibility

 Trucking rates are often an unpredictable element of freight transportation.
 Because they are directly influenced by the market, trucking rates can be considered a reliable barometer of broader economic conditions.
 In times of economic prosperity, the surge in consumer spending propels freight demand, driving up rates as capacity becomes strained.
 Conversely, during economic downturns, reduced consumer spending can lead to overcapacity, prompting carriers to adjust their pricing strategies.

 In this guide, we’ll explore everything shippers need to know about trucking rates.
-As we near the end of the year and shippers are planning budgets and strategies for 2025, shippers are seeing new opportunities to lock in lower rates and eliminate unnecessary trucking expenses. .
+As we move through Q1 of 2025, the freight market is showing signs of change.
+To help mitigate risk and uncertainty, some businesses are adjusting inventory strategies and accelerating imports, and shippers are looking to lock in lower rates and eliminate unnecessary trucking expenses.
 Shippers can achieve complete visibility into their carrier selection process and secure competitive rates by leveraging a transportation management system (TMS) and other digital logistics solutions.

 Trucking rates are the prices that carriers charge to transport freight from one location to another.
 They depend on various factors, such as freight supply and demand, fuel costs, distance, type of cargo, and seasonality.
 Carriers typically list trucking rates as “per mile,” so it’s important for shippers to know the distance between their starting point and delivery destination to calculate an accurate estimate.